Internet Neo-Nazis Are Trying to Build a White Supremacist Utopia in Namibia

 Don’t want to live anywhere near non-white people?
 Better go to Africa then, mate.

-The project lurched forward recently thanks to a burst of critical thinking from one user, who pointed out that the Namibian government might take issue with a 150 pound-shop Colonel Kurtzs landing in their country and starting a nation founded on the principles of white supremacy.
-It took user “Curonian”, a Latvian lawyer, to come up with the group’s masterstroke – the creation of an NGO called the “Latvian-African Civil Welfare Project” which would be founded under the guise of, in one user’s words, “helping the poor starving Africans.”
+The project lurched forward recently thanks to a burst of critical thinking from one user, who pointed out that the Namibian government might take issue with a 150 dollar store Colonel Kurtzs landing in their country and starting a nation founded on the principles of white supremacy.
+It took user “Curonian,” a Latvian lawyer, to come up with the group’s masterstroke—the creation of an NGO called the “Latvian-African Civil Welfare Project” which would be founded under the guise of, in one user’s words, “helping the poor starving Africans.”

 The colonists have identified a few areas of Namibian land ripe to be settled, while “Operation: First Contact” has sent out feelers to attract local white Africans.
 Meanwhile, volunteers have been quick to explain the skills that they can offer to the New Rhodesian enclave.

-Another user, describing himself as Polish with a BA in War Studies, claims to have “connections to the British Far Right” and more mainstream right wing organisations including the Conservative Monday Club, Western Goals Institute.
-He claims to be a, “real life acquaintance of a few UKIP MEPs, a few Tory MPs and personal acquaintance of [former UKIP MEP] Godfrey Bloom and Paul Weston” – a far-right politician with links to the EDL.
-There is absolutely no suggestion that those people or organisations are involved with, or sympathetic to, the aims of the colony.
+Another user, describing himself as Polish with a BA in War Studies, claims to have “connections to the British Far Right” and more mainstream right wing organizations including the Conservative Monday Club, Western Goals Institute.
+He claims to be a, “real life acquaintance of a few UKIP MEPs, a few Tory MPs and personal acquaintance of [former UKIP MEP] Godfrey Bloom and Paul Weston”—a far-right politician with links to the EDL.
+There is absolutely no suggestion that those people or organizations are involved with, or sympathetic to, the aims of the colony.

 One user, posting as “Concerned Citizen” calls herself a “white British 22-year-old female free of both disease or deformity.”
 She seems to have missed her calling writing erotic fiction and describes herself as being, “in an impersonal sense, the ideal breeding stock.”
 She put a pressing question for the project’s high command:

-Weirdly, nobody seems to have come up with an answer as to why leaving home to hang out with some guys who go on about racial purity isn’t a more appealing prospect.
-The question has been asked a lot, resulting in some navel gazing about countries that have high proportions of women.
+Weirdly, nobody seems to have come up with an answer as to why leaving home to hang out with some guys who go on and on about racial purity isn’t a more appealing prospect.
+The question has been asked a lot, resulting in some navel-gazing about countries that have high proportions of women.

 If they do ever manage to have any kids out there, one user has some insight into how to raise them properly:

-Users have tended to prefer to play real-life Age of Empires, debating flag colours and military organisation while more boring, practical matters get comparatively short shrift.
-That said, they have worked out that goading Elephants is a bad plan:
+Users have tended to prefer to play real-life Age of Empires, debating flag colors and military organization while more boring, practical matters get comparatively short shrift.
+That said, they have worked out that goading elephants is a bad plan:

 Maybe they can listen to this guy’s poetry instead:

-The main discussion of the project has moved from the public boards of 8chan to chat-rooms guarded with passwords, leaving some users concerned about the project’s future.
+The main discussion of the project has moved from the public boards of 8chan to password-protected chat rooms, leaving some users concerned about the project’s future.
 Whether this is a tactical decision to avoid exposure or a response to hostile criticism and mockery is hard to say.